Biology

 BIOL-441: Biochemistry I

 The first part of a two-course sequence covering topics of thermodynamics, in-depth structure and function of proteins, catalysis, and metabolism of carbohydrates.
 This includes in-depth treatment of oxidative- and photo-phosphorylation.
-Prerequisites: Successful completion (C- or better) of BIOL 111 and 112 with labs and CHEM 221 and 222 with labs.
-Fall.
+Prerequisites: Successful completion (C- or better) of BIOL 111 and 112 with labs and CHEM 221 with lab.
+Fall and Spring.

 BIOL-442: Biochemistry II

 The second part of a two-course sequence covering metabolism of lipids, metabolism of nitrogen-containing compounds, and nucleic acid structure, metabolism, and function.
+BIOL 442L lab, 1 credit hour recommended to be taken concurrently with lecture.
 Prerequisites: Successful completion (C- or better) of BIOL 441.
-Corequisite BIOL 442L lab, 1 credit hour.
 Spring.

 BIOL-442L: Biochemistry II Lab